Muscle pain after exercise: What it means and how to manage it

-So you’ve hit the gym for the first time in a while, or you’ve really upped your game.
-Now you can barely lift your arms above your shoulders.
-What happened, and what can you do about it?
-Les Mills Head of Research and Technical Advisor Bryce Hastings sorts fact from fiction when it comes to pain and gain.
+So what’s actually going on when your muscles start to ache?
+And what can you do about it?
+We spoke to Les Mills Head of Research Bryce Hastings to sort fact from fiction when it comes to pain and gain.

-What is actually happening to your muscles when you feel sore?
+What is happening to your muscles when you feel sore?

 So what’s the real cause of sore muscles after exercise?